 Spellbooks

-Gaean Wizards must conceal their “spellbooks” from rival wizards and others with ability to discern them for what they are.
+A spellbook is a highly prized possession to many spellcasters and most Gaean Wizards conceal their spellbooks from rival wizards and others with ability to discern them for what they are.
 Spellbooks take many forms, including animal hides, stone and clay tablets, bone staves, knotted giant hair and necklaces of coloured beads.
 Often using personalised codes and/ or systems for organising their spells.
+The Deception skill can be used to mask a spellbook’s true nature.

 A sentient creature inspecting the spellbook must succeed with an opposed Arcana (countered by a Deception check), to identify it as such.
 Every time a new spell is added, a spellbook must be disguised again.
 Such an action is normally automatically successful. unless done under duress, at which point a successful Deception check is required.